syntasso/instruqt-kubecon/12-bonus-adding-tests/assignment.md

 notes:
 - type: text
   contents: |-
-    Right now the operator is fairly simple, but you can see how even the error handling logic can get complex.
+    Right now the operator is fairly simple, but even this simple error handling logic can get complex.

     Explore how kubebuilder sets you up for success with a testing framework as well.